Trade-Offs

 The 5x rule

-A common industry heuristic: the ongoing maintenance cost of an off-platform solution is 3-5x the initial development cost over a 5-year period.
+A common industry heuristic: ongoing maintenance for an off-platform solution runs 3-5x the initial development cost over a 5-year period.
 Factor this into TCO calculations when recommending off-platform.
-On-platform solutions have significantly lower ongoing costs because Salesforce absorbs infrastructure, security, and upgrade responsibilities.
+On-platform solutions cost far less to maintain because Salesforce absorbs infrastructure, security, and upgrade responsibilities.

 Build vs Buy (AppExchange)